 - via email after a phone conference, (in rare cases where a student cannot make any of the other times and the Chair, Dr. Gary Fireman, has approved this option)

 - by appointment for those students who cannot meet with Dr. Wells' at any of the above times or by any of the above means

-Group Advising Meetings for Spring 2016 Registration will be posted in October 2015.
+Group Advising Meetings for Fall 2016 Registration are to be determined.

 Outline of Procedure for Group Advising Scheduling:

 - Sessions will be divided into 30 minute intervals for every five students